 The Fresh Fruits and Vegetables Inspection Service provides unbiased, professional and timely service-for-fee grade and condition inspections at the wholesale level.
 This section provides federal and state certification for imported and locally produced fruits, vegetables, nuts and flowers and foliage.
 This section also provides enforcement of labeled grade standards at retail and wholesale levels.

 - Grade Standards: Hawaii standards for Hawaii-Grown Fresh Fruits and Vegetables are available online.
-Federal Standards are available online through the USDA website.
+Federal Standards for Fresh Fruits are available online through the USDA website.

 - Grade Standards: Hawaii standards for processed products and shelled macadamia nuts are available online.
-Federal Standards are available online through the USDA website.
+Federal Standards for processed products are available online through the USDA website.

 - Seafood Inspection: U.S. Department of Commerce seafood inspection / certification is available for a fee.
 Program information is available on the USDC website.